lucasmgomez/SP500-TimeSeries-Forcasting/README.md

   -12.3456

 Please enter the weekly percentage change of  the 10-Year Treasury Rate  (as of wednesday)...
-  7.8910

-Please enter the weekly percentage change of  the 10-Year Treasury Rate  (as of wednesday)...
   11.1213

 Please enter the weekly percentage change of  the Treasury General Account Balance  (as of wednesday)...